 Iridium NEXT satellites are classified as replacement satellites as they support the current Block 1 services as well as offer new waveforms for the Iridium Certus Broadband capability.
 Therefore, all legacy Iridium Block 1 devices will continue to operate under the Iridium NEXT constellation without interruption nor impact to certification as the RF features (e.g., Equivalent Isotropically Radiated Power (EIRP), and frequencies) are unchanged.

 Iridium Certus is a multi-service platform offering simultaneous voice and broadband data services in five classes.
-Table 2-1 summarizes the data rates along with associated antenna, Low Gain Antenna (LGA), Active LGA (ALGA), and High Gain Antenna (HGA).
+Table C-1 summarizes the data rates along with associated antenna, Low Gain Antenna (LGA), Active LGA (ALGA), and High Gain Antenna (HGA).
 Note that the TX/RX speeds are usable data rates and exclude the headers required in the Iridium system.

-Table 2-1 – Iridium Certus Service Class
+Table C-1 – Iridium Certus Service Class